Medicare MAC Audit

 Q: What types of billing mistakes can lead to recoupment liability in a MAC audit?

 In a MAC audit, the auditors will be looking for any type of billing error that has resulted in an overpayment from CMS.
-While certain issues (such as missing dates and other technical deficiencies) fall outside of MACs’ scope of authority for demanding recoupment, generally speaking, any mistake that resulted in an overpayment is potential grounds for a MAC to seek recoupment.
+While certain issues (such as missing dates and other technical deficiencies) fall outside of MACs’ scope of authority for demanding recoupment, generally speaking, any mistake that resulted in an overpayment is potential grounds for a MAC to seek recoupment for improper payments.

 The key term here is “mistake.”
 An overbilling does not have to be intentional in order to be subject to recoupment, and we have found that most overbillings are the result of simple human error and oversight.
 If someone within your business or practice has made a mistake that resulted in improper reimbursement requests being submitted to Medicare, we can deal with the issue proactively and with the goal that you not be unfairly penalized for an honest mistake.

-With decades of government and private practice experience, the health care fraud defense team at Oberheiden & McMurrey, LLP represents medical practitioners, executives, hospitals, and other individuals and entities across the country.
+With prior government and private practice experience, the healthcare fraud defense team at Oberheiden, P.C. represents medical practitioners, executives, hospitals, and other individuals and entities across the country.
 Our attorneys have extensive experience in Medicare audits and investigations.
 Our goal in representing your interests starts with a comprehensive and hands-on approach to providing strategic legal defense.

-In today’s world, health care providers that bill Medicare are under constant scrutiny.
-In order to remain compliant and avoid liability, they must have their finger on the pulse of the constantly-evolving federal health care system and the federal government’s shifting priorities for health care fraud enforcement.
-At Oberheiden & McMurrey, LLP, we take on this role for our clients.
-Our attorneys have significant knowledge of the federal health care system which they use with the goal being to protect our clients against business and practice-threatening liabilities.
+In today’s world, healthcare providers that bill Medicare are under constant scrutiny.
+In order to remain compliant and avoid liability, they must have their finger on the pulse of the constantly-evolving federal healthcare system and the federal government’s shifting priorities for healthcare fraud enforcement.
+At Oberheiden, P.C., we take on this role for our clients.
+Our attorneys have significant knowledge of the federal healthcare system which they use with the goal being to protecting our clients against business and practice-threatening liabilities.
+We represent clients facing multiple types of Medicare and Medicaid program audits in addition to MAC audits, including ZPIC (Zone Program Integrity Contractors) audits, RAC audits, and Comprehensive Error Rate Testing (CERT) audits.

-When you choose Oberheiden & McMurrey, LLP for your MAC audit:
+When you choose Oberheiden, P.C. for your MAC audit:

 - You will work directly with our senior attorneys throughout your audit and any ensuing appeals or federal litigation.